ebi-uniprot/ProtVista/dataServicesAndFormat.md

 ]
 ```

-## *Variant* data source type
+## Variant visualization

-The *variant* data source type is used only for natural variations.
-Using the *variant* data source type will result in [customized visualization for variants](./userGuide.html#natural-variant-track).
-If you want to add your own variants but do not want to use this visualization, use the *basic* data source type.
+The variant visualization is used only for natural variations.
+Using the variant visualization will result in [customized visualization for variants](./userGuide.html#natural-variant-track).
 Keep in mind that variants require more data than other features.

 Here is the data format for the variant features: